Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Literature review

 \section{Literature review}

 We systematically reviewed recent issues of the \emph{Journal of the American Statistical Association} (JASA), \emph{Research Synthesis Methods} (RSM), \emph{Statistics in Medicine} (SiM), and \emph{Psychological Methods} (PM).
-These journals were selected as they represent prominent outlets across different sub-fields of quantitative methodological research in statistics, interdisciplinary, biomedical, and social sciences, respectively, and align with the authors' statistical expertise.
+These journals were selected for their prominence in quantitative methodological research across various fields, and because they align with the authors' statistical expertise.